gnosis/dx-docs/source/uniswap-arbitrage.md

     /// @param amount The amount of token to deposit. function _depositToken(address token, uint amount) internal;

-    /// @dev Executes a trade opportunity on dutchX.
-Assumes that there is a balance of WETH already on the dutchX
+    /// @dev Executes a trade opportunity on DutchX.
+Assumes that there is a balance of WETH already on the DutchX
     /// @param arbToken Address of the token that should be arbitraged.
     /// @param amount Amount of Ether to use in arbitrage.
     /// @return Returns if transaction can be executed.